-Comments can be left on Simple Assessments for student's to review.
-Follow the steps below to leave comments on an Advanced Assessment.
+Teachers have the ability to leave feedback on any assessments for students to review.
+Follow the steps below to leave comments on a Simple Assessment.

 ➡️ Interested in seeing what a comment on a Simple Assessment looks like from a student's view?
 Scroll to the bottom of this article, or click here to jump to that section.